Russia detains economy minister over alleged $2M bribe for oil deal

 A bribery investigation has reached into the upper echelons of Russian President Vladimir Putin's government.

-Economic Development Minister Alexey Ulyukayev has been detained on allegations he took a $2 million bribe to help push through a major oil deal.
+Alexey Ulyukayev, minister of economic development, has been charged with bribery after he allegedly accepted $2 million to help push through a major oil deal.
+The minister was fired later on Tuesday, state news agency Tass quoted Putin's spokesman Dmitry Peskov as saying.

-Ulyukayev is under investigation for allegedly taking the money in return for his ministry giving a "positive assessment" of state-owned oil giant Rosneft's $5 billion deal to take control of smaller firm Bashneft, Russia's Investigative Committee said Tuesday.
+Ulyukayev has been accused of taking the money in return for his ministry giving a "positive assessment" of state-owned oil giant Rosneft's $5 billion deal to take control of smaller firm Bashneft, Russia's Investigative Committee said Tuesday.

 Rosneft completed the deal to buy the Russian government's controlling stake in Bashneft last month.